 Resources are also available in the MSC Okeson Library.

 Tips for taking ACCUPLACER

 - Relax!
+This is not a pass or fail test.
 ACCUPLACER was designed to help students succeed in college.
 Test scores help students and advisors identify academic strengths and weaknesses and determine which courses will most likely help students succeed.

 - Get a good night’s sleep, eat a nutritious breakfast, and arrive at the testing room a few minutes early.
 These strategies can help examinees concentrate and gather their thoughts before testing.

 - Pay careful attention to directions on each section of the test.

 - Answer each question.
 ACCUPLACER is an adaptive test, which means that questions are chosen on the basis of each examinee’s answers to previous questions.
 You may change the answer on a particular question before moving ahead to another question, but you will not be able to return to a previous question.
 It is better to guess than to leave a question unanswered.

 - Eliminate one or more of the choices on difficult questions.
 This reduces the chance of choosing a wrong answer.

 - Plan to arrive at the Learning Resource Center (LRC) in OLB 121 at least 10 minutes early.